History

 Note: the amazing wildflowers we enjoy along this segment in the springtime and in to early summer are thanks to the City’s annual reseeding every fall/winter.

-4. Wilma Chan Way to Sherman Street (AKA Jean Sweeney Open Space): A commuter trail alignment that maintains the existing Class II bike lane along Atlantic Avenue and a recreational Class I path through Jean Sweeney Open Space Park.
+4. Wilma Chan Way to Sherman Street (AKA Jean Sweeney Open Space): Opened in 2018.
+A Class I path through Jean Sweeney Open Space Park.

 Historical notes:

 This trail was made possible after the city won a legal battle to buy the Belt Line property with the aid of local parks champion Jean Sweeney, acquiring the rail line and yard in 2010 for under $1 million.
-Access to this trail is limited from the neighborhoods (currently only via 8th Street), but several other streets should have access soon: Wood Street on the south, Challenger and Triumph on the north.
-Alameda Parks and Recreation is managing this project.
-The contract was approved for work in March 2024, but soil issues have slowed it down.
+Access to this trail is limited from the neighborhoods (currently only via 8th Street), but several other streets access points are planned: Wood Street on the south, Challenger and Triumph on the north.
+Alameda Parks and Recreation is managing this project and it continues to be delayed.
+A contract was approved for work in March 2024, but soil issues have slowed it down.

 5. Del Monte Clement Extension: Opened in 2022.